atmtools/typhon/doc/tutorials/fileset.rst

 We stick to our example from above and want to find all files from our *Satellite B* dataset between two dates.
-To do this, we have to create a Dataset object with the path to our files:
+To do this, we have to create a FileSet object with the path to our files:

 .. code-block:: python